Gas boiler vs electric boiler: Which is best for my home?

 • They can be more energy efficient—no fossil fuels are being burnt during operation, although they may be used to initially generate the electricity

-• Electric boilers are compact in size and quiet in operation
+• Electric boilers are compact and quiet

 • May not require annual services—though they are often recommended